UPDATE: The Hill Chart is now a feature of Basecamp 3. See the announcement here: New in Basecamp: See where projects really stand with the Hill Chart

 Tasks and tickets aren't enough to track the progress of work.
 It's crucial to understand not only what's done, but what's unknown.
 How does the team feel about the unknowns in the work?
 Are there things that need to be figured out still?
 Are there things that we might not find a solution for?
 Or have we investigated all the unknowns already and it's just a matter of execution?

 Work is like a hill with two sides.
 There's an uphill phase of figuring out what to do and how to approach the problem.
 That’s the climb.
-After you reach the top, there aren’t anybody ruinous unknowns.
+After you reach the top, there aren’t any more ruinous unknowns.
 You can see down to the other side and finish executing.
 It's straightforward to estimate and finish the work from that point.